 CAD is sometimes referred to as “computer-aided design and drawing” (CADD).Computer-aided design is the practice of using computer-based software to support design processes.
 Engineers and designers of all stripes frequently use CAD software.
 CAD software can be used to create both three-dimensional (3-D) models and two-dimensional (2-D) drawings.

-By using 3D CAD, you may swiftly introduce new, distinctive products to the market by using designs that are easier to share, examine, simulate, and update.
-CAD software has replaced T-squares and protractors when it comes to the traditional “pencil on paper” approach of engineering and design, known as manual drafting.
+Using 3D CAD, you may quickly offer new, unique goods to the market by creating designs that are easy to share, study, simulate, and change.
+CAD software has replaced T-squares and protractors in the conventional “pencil on paper” approach to engineering and design, known as manual drafting.

-Dr. Patrick J. Hanratty’s PRONTO, the first commercial numerical-control programming system, was developed in 1957 and is credited with inventing computer-aided design (CAD).
-Ivan Sutherland’s 1960 invention of SKETCHPAD at MIT’s Lincoln Laboratory demonstrated the practicality and foundations of computer-aided technical sketching.
+Dr. Patrick J. Hanratty invented the first commercial numerical-control programming system, PRONTO, in 1957, and is credited with creating computer-aided design (CAD).
+Ivan Sutherland’s 1960 creation of SKETCHPAD at MIT’s Lincoln Laboratory established the use and fundamentals of computer-aided technical drawing.

 How does computer-aided design work?